Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Pseudo-observation-based regression for two-sample problems

-Note that Condition~2 in \cite{anklero03} postulates the independence of the terms $\bs U_i(\bs \beta)$ contributing to their estimating equation.
+Note that Condition~2 in \cite{anklero03} postulates the independence of the terms $\bs U_i(\bs \beta)$ contributing to their GEE.
 They also argue that the pseudo-observations (in the one-sample case) are asymptotically independent.
-While this is certainly so, the correlation structure between the pseudo-observations still plays a significant role in the asymptotic behavior of the solution $\hat{\bs \beta}$ of \eqref{eq:gee}; we refer to \cite{ovpape17} who showed that the mentioned correlation structure affects the asymptotic covariance matrix of the normalized parameter estimator in the one-sample and randomly right-censored case.
+While this is certainly so, the correlation structure between the pseudo-observations still plays a significant role in the asymptotic behavior of the solution $\hat{\bs \beta}$ of \eqref{eq:gee}; we refer to \cite{ovpape17} who showed that the aforementioned correlation structure affects the asymptotic covariance matrix of the normalized parameter estimator in the one-sample and randomly right-censored case.
+In our two-sample case, $\tilde \theta_{i_1 i_2}$ and $\tilde \theta_{\tilde i_1 \tilde i_2}$ are generally dependent if either $i_1 = \tilde i_1$ and/or $i_2 = \tilde i_2$.